Short-Term capital gains on Mutual Funds: Tax Implications

 |Tax rate||Flat 15%||Normal tax rate applicable for the assessee.|

-*Note: If the hybrid mutual fund is an ‘equity-oriented fund’ say, it has more than or equal to 65% investment in equity shares), then the STCG on its units will qualify for benefit under Section 111A and provisions similar to equity oriented mutual fund would apply in such case.
+*Note: If the hybrid mutual fund is an ‘equity-oriented fund’ say, it has more than or equal to 65% investment in equity shares), then the STCG on its units will qualify for benefit and provisions similar to equity oriented mutual fund would apply in such case.

 If STT is not paid, (i.e., units are not sold through the stock exchange), provisions applicable to Debt Mutual fund investment as mentioned in the above table would apply.

-When the investor/assessee invests in any mutual fund units which are held for not more than 12 months (and STT is paid), not more than 36 months (in case of STT not paid cases) then such gains would be treated as short term capital gains and will be taxed in the hands of investor/assessee as per the rate specified under Sec 111A of the I-T Act,1961.
+When the investor/assessee invests in any mutual fund units which are held for not more than 12 months (and STT is paid), not more than 36 months (in case of STT not paid cases or debt mutual fund) then such gains would be treated as short term capital gains and will be taxed in the hands of investor/assessee as per the rate specified under income tax.

 Frequently Asked Questions.